University of Chicago Logo PNG

 One of the world’s most prominent and powerful universities, the University of Chicago, has a fascinating and complex history that dates back to the late 1800s.

 The university’s history started in 1890 when philanthropist and oil billionaire John D. Rockefeller donated substantially to help build a new school in Chicago.
-Rockefeller thought the city needed a world-class research university to compete with the greatest universities on the East Coast.
+Rockefeller thought the city needed a world-class research university to compete with the East Coast’s greatest universities.

 William Rainey Harper, a bright young scholar who shared Rockefeller’s goal, was the university’s first president.
 Harper profoundly influenced the development of the institution’s distinctive academic atmosphere.
 He established high standards for teaching and research, drew in eminent academics from around the globe, and pioneered several cutting-edge teaching techniques.

 In its early years, the institution made a name for itself as a hub for cutting-edge research.
 The sociology, chemistry, economics, and physics departments were especially robust.
-In 1896, the institution founded the world’s first sociology department, which signaled the start of the field’s evolution into a separate science.
+In 1896, the institution founded the world’s first sociology department, which marked the field’s evolution into a separate science.

 The university gained recognition for its innovative approaches to education during the 1920s and 1930s.
-The “Chicago Plan” was implemented under President Robert Maynard Hutchins’ direction, focusing on interdisciplinary education and the study of classic texts.
+The “Chicago Plan” was implemented under the direction of President Robert Maynard Hutchins, focusing on interdisciplinary education and the study of classic texts.
 This initiative had a big impact on both domestic and international higher education.

 The institution was instrumental in the Manhattan Project during World War II.
 On December 2, 1942, beneath the university stadium’s stands, under the guidance of physicist Enrico Fermi, the first controlled nuclear reaction was achieved here.

-After the war, the university kept growing and changing.
+After the war, the university continued to grow and change.
 Founded in 1955, the Booth School of Business is considered one of the top business schools globally.
-The university rose to prominence in the 1960s as the “Chicago School of Economics,” home to academics like Milton Friedman and George Stigler.
+The university rose to prominence in the 1960s as the “Chicago School of Economics,” home to economists such as Milton Friedman and George Stigler.

 The institution has produced numerous eminent academics and intellectuals throughout the years.
-As of 2024, it had 100 Nobel laureates linked to it, among the highest numbers of any educational institution globally.
+As of 2024, it had 100 Nobel laureates associated with it, among the highest numbers for any educational institution globally.

-The General Social Survey (GSS), a well-known public opinion survey that the institution conducted in 1978, has become a crucial information source for political scientists and sociologists.
+The General Social Survey (GSS), a well-known public opinion survey conducted by the institution in 1978, has become a crucial source of information for political scientists and sociologists.

 The institution grew, adding additional research centers and programs throughout the 1990s and 2000s.
 For instance, the Pritzker School of Molecular Engineering, established in 2006, carries out cutting-edge research at the nexus of biology, chemistry, and physics.